California Air Resources Board: Governance

 CARB's governing board is made up of 16 members, with two non-voting members appointed for legislative oversight, one each by the California State Assembly and Senate.
-Twelve of the 14 voting members are appointed by the governor and are subject to confirmation by the Senate: five from local air districts, four air pollution subject-matter experts, two members of the public, and the Chair.
+Twelve of the 14 voting members are appointed by the governor and are subject to confirmation by the Senate: six from local air districts, four air pollution subject-matter experts, two members of the public, and the Chair.
 The other two voting members are appointed from environmental justice committees by the Assembly and Senate.

-Five of the governor-appointed board members are chosen from regional air pollution control or air quality management districts, including one each from:
+Six of the governor-appointed board members are chosen from regional air pollution control or air quality management districts.
+Five represent specifically designated districts or groups of districts: the Bay Area Air Quality Management District, San Diego County Air Pollution Control District, San Joaquin Valley Air Pollution Control District, South Coast Air Quality Management District, and one of several designated Sacramento-area districts.
+The sixth is a board member from any other California air district: